AdaCore/spark2014/docs/ug/gnatprove.rst

-As ``Left`` and ``Right`` also vary in the loop, |GNATprove| cannot use the assignment on line 24 to compute a more precise range for variable ``Med``, hence the four warnings on index checks and range checks.
+As ``Left`` and ``Right`` also vary in the loop, |GNATprove| cannot use the assignment on line 24 to compute a more precise range for variable ``Med``, hence the message on index check.

 What is needed here is a loop invariant that states that the values of ``Left`` and ``Right`` stay within the bounds of ``A`` inside the loop: